 - Assess the images to see which of them is a good compromise between quality and file size.

-- Go to Squoosh App via my web browser.
-For me, this is by far and away, the best image optimisation tool I’ve seen.
+- Go to Squoosh App via a web browser.
+For me, this is by far, the best image optimisation tool I’ve seen.

 - Upload to WordPress.

 My Image Optimising method using a WordPress Plugin and Lightroom

 - Run a plugin called JPEG Quality Tester which creates thirteen images at different JPEG quality settings.